Skip to contents

 • Makowski, D., Ben-Shachar, M. S., Chen, S. H. A., & Lüdecke, D. (2019).
 Indices of Effect Existence and Significance in the Bayesian Framework.
 Retrieved from 10.3389/fpsyg.2019.02767

-The adoption of the Bayesian framework for applied statistics, especially in the social and psychological sciences, seems to be developing in two distinct directions.
-One of the key topics marking their separation is their opinion about the Bayes factor.
+The adoption of the Bayesian framework, especially in the social and psychological sciences, seems to be developing in two distinct directions, with their separation often marked by their opinion of the Bayes factor.
 In short, one school of thought (e.g., the Amsterdam school, led by E. J. Wagenmakers) advocate its use, and emphasize its qualities as a statistical index, while another point to its limits and prefer, instead, the precise description of posterior distributions (using CIs, ROPEs, etc.).

 The bayestestR package does not take a side in this debate, and offers tools to carry out analysis irrespective of the school you subscribe to.
 Instead, it strongly supports the notion of an informed choice: